 Teacher candidates will receive an email via Dynamic Forms with a letter informing them of their acceptance or denial for that benchmark.
-Teacher candidates will read and sign the letter(s) as directed in the email.
+Teacher candidates will read and sign the letter(s) as directed in the email, accepting their admission to the program.
 Failure to follow the stated instructions will nullify a letter of acceptance.
 Students who are denied will be informed of the decision and any steps they may need to take if they choose to continue on a certification path and wish to be eligible at the next application window.
 Denied applications must be completed again and re-submitted.